 Knowing how to wash your hair seems pretty basic, right?
 Well, you’d think so.
-But did you know that there’s a high possibility we haven’t been doing it quite the right way?
+But there’s a good possibility that you haven’t been doing it the right way.
 So then, what is the correct way of washing hair, you ask?
 From frequency to techniques to even the drying process, we’ve sifted through all the conflicting information to give you a smart, concise guide on how to wash hair the best and most effective way possible.
 Read on:

 How to Properly Wash Your Hair

-If you’ve ever wondered how to wash your hair properly, it’s best to first ask how often you do so.
-That’s because the frequency at which you wash your hair can be a contributing factor to its health.
+If you’ve ever wondered how to wash your hair properly, first you have to know how often to wash it.
+How often you wash your hair can play a big role in the health of your strands.

 Playing it soft

 Technique is also important.
 You might think that the more vigorous you are with the rubbing and scratching, the more thorough you’re being, but the truth is, this method can be too harsh for your scalp and may cause breakage.

 So, what’s the most effective technique to use?
 The answer actually lies in brushing or combing your hair before you wash.
 Dry-brushing can help stimulate the scalp and loosen any build-up before you begin your hair washing routine, making for a more efficient shower process.
 But if you have curly or tightly coiled hair and the thought of brushing it out sends you into a mild state of panic, consider washing your hair in small sections to minimize tangling instead.
 Editor’s tip: Remember to use a soft massaging motion while washing!
 When it comes to conditioning, only apply to the ends of your hair; your scalp doesn’t need it, and may even add to limpness and grease.